AsyncNinja/AsyncNinja/README.md

 * the block will be retained and called as long as specified context (MyViewController) exists
 * [Want to see extended explanation?](https://medium.com/@AntonMironov/moving-to-nice-asynchronous-swift-code-7b0cb2eadde1)

-## Implemented Primitives
-This framework is an implementation of following principles:

-* provide abstraction that makes
-    * doing right things easier
-    * doing wrong things harder
-* use abstraction is based on monads
-    * [`Future`](Documentation/Future.md) is a proxy of value that will be available at some point in the future.
-See example for advances of using futures.
-    * [`Channel`](Documentation/Channel.md) is like a `Future` that may provide `Update` values before completion.
-    * [`Executor`](Documentation/Executor.md) is object made to execute escaped block `(Void) -> Void`.
-Its propose is to encapsulate a way of an execution.
-    * [`ExecutionContext`](Documentation/ExecutionContext.md) is a protocol concurrency-aware objects must conform to.
-It basically make them actors or components of actor.
-    * [`Fallible`](Documentation/Fallible.md) is validation monad.
-Is an object that represents either success value of failure value (Error).
-    * [`Cache`](Documentation/Cache.md) is a primitive that lets you coalesce requests and cache responses

 ## Using Futures

-Let's assume that we have function that finds all prime numbers lesser then n
+Let's assume that we have function that finds all prime numbers lesser than n

 ```swift
 func primeNumbers(to n: Int) -> [Int] { /* ... */ }